Do-Dodonpa: Ride experience

 The name of the ride stems from the drumming sound that was played from the speakers in the ride's queue.
 This repetitive percussive music is created by taiko drums, an old traditional Japanese drum that was used to demonstrate power and influence in pre-modern Japanese villages.
 These drums were supposedly used in warfare to rally troops and scare off the enemy with their thundering sound.

 Once passengers boarded the ride, the train moved them from the loading station to the launch pad, where it waited, allowing time for the compressed air to build up.
 When the ride was ready to launch, a voice in English said "Launch time!" and began a three-second countdown to launch.

 After the coaster launched at 180. km/h, it entered a wide-radius curve followed by a 49 m vertical loop (a top hat prior to 2017).
 The train then entered a slight left turn before hitting a brake run.
 A second left turn followed by a right U-turn, both taken at slower speeds, brought the train back to the station.

 The ride had a total of 4 trains with 4 cars per train.
 Each car sat 2 riders side-by-side, resulting in a total capacity of 8 riders per train.

 Characteristics

 The 55 second ride took the rider across 1244 m of steel tracks, and peaked at a maximum height of 49 metres.
 This gave the ride an acceleration at launch of 32 m/s2, and up to 3.3 g.
 By comparison, astronauts only experience 3 g at liftoff, though for a duration substantially longer than 1.6 seconds.
 While the ride has operated at speeds of up to 193 km/h, its rubber tires prevented it from performing reliably at these speeds, so engineers capped the speed at 172 km/h prior to the ride's renovation.

 Before Do-Dodonpa's initial opening, only two roller coasters reached or went beyond the 161 km/h barrier.
-As of 2024, that number stands at five (excluding Do-Dodonpa): Superman: Escape from Krypton, Red Force, Top Thrill 2, Kingda Ka, and Formula Rossa.
-Tower of Terror II, which was previously known as Tower of Terror, once traveled at least 161 km/h as well, but it is no longer in operation.
+As of 2026, that number stands at four currently in operation: Falcons Flight, Formula Rossa, Top Thrill 2, and Red Force.